 I assure you, it’s the opposite.
-Recognize that now more than ever is a time of unprecedented stressors, and doing what you can for self-care makes a difference in outcomes.
+Recognize that doing what you can for self-care makes a difference in outcomes.

 It’s my opinion that the students who are encouraged to prioritize their health, relationships and sanity will be at an advantage compared to the ones who aren’t and are simply being encouraged to study.

 Being intentional about putting first things first has always been (and still remains) one of our family’s guiding principles for high achievement.